 American alligators are highly successful carnivorous predators.
 They have protection through bony plates called osteoderms, which line their back.
 Their long bodies, powerful tails, and webbed feet make them powerful, agile and swift in water.
 Their snouts are upward facing, which allows them to breathe while nearly completely submerged.
 Their coloration provides ideal camouflage; In passing, they almost look like floating logs!

 Adult American alligators live alone.
 After mating season, which is typically in May, a female will build a nest and in June and July, she will lay a grouping of eggs.
 A female can lay up to 90 eggs at once.
 Eggs will incubate for about 65 days.
 Then, once they are old enough, young alligators will make noise from within their eggs, alerting the mother that it is time for her to remove any nesting materials from the top of the eggs.
 Hatchlings will live together for a time in groups called, “pods.”

 - Critically Endangered

 - Extinct in the Wild

 Southeastern United States

 The alligator is one of the success stories of U.S. wildlife conservation.
-It was hunted nearly to extinction for its skin, used to make purses, boots and other leather goods.
-But once laws were passed to ban hunting, alligators made an amazing comeback.
-Today they are no longer endangered, and some states even allow them to be hunted again.
+It was hunted nearly to extinction for its skin, which was used to make purses, boots and other leather goods.
+But in 1967, this species was placed on the endangered species list, which banned hunting these reptiles.
+Alligators made an amazing comeback.
+Today, they are no longer endangered, and some states even allow them to be hunted again.